-Application for Waiver of Grounds of Inadmissibility pursuant to section

-212(a)(9)(B)(v) of the Immigration and Nationality Act (the Act), 8 U.S.C.
+Application for Waiver of Grounds of Inadmissibility under section 212(a)(9)(B)(v) of the Immigration and Nationality Act, 8 U.S.C. § 1182(a)(9)(B)(v)

-$\S 1182(a)(9)(B)(v)$

 ON BEHALF OF APPLICANT:

 SELF-REPRESENTED

 INSTRUCTIONS:

 Enclosed please find the decision of the Administrative Appeals Office in your case.
 All of the documents related to this matter have been returned to the office that originally decided your case.
 Please be advised that any further inquiry that you might have concerning your case must be made to that office.